• Skip to primary navigation

 What if, instead of making it big with Fidelity funds focused on the S&P 500 or the Nasdaq, you were looking for those “goldilocks” companies that are neither big nor too small?

-This is what the Fidelity Mid Cap Index Fund (FSMDX, $32.00) offers with the aim of investing in mid-cap stocks with a market capitalization of between $2 and 10 billion.
+This is what the Fidelity Mid Cap Index Fund (FSMDX, $32.00) offers intending to invest in mid-cap stocks with a market capitalization of between $2 and 10 billion.

 Some stocks get smaller than the bottom of this range after declines, and some get larger than the top when they run short term.

-However, if these valuations change over a sufficiently long period of time, the stock will either be converted to a large-cap fund or downgraded to a small-cap fund to keep the strategy in line.
+However, if these valuations change over a sufficiently long period, the stock will either be converted to a large-cap fund or downgraded to a small-cap fund to keep the strategy in line.

 • Assets Under Management: $23.2 billion